See More About: ,

 4. Click on Run as administrator from the drop-down menu.

-run elevated command prompt in windows 7 b Run Elevated Command Prompt in Windows 7
+How to Run Elevated Command Prompt in Windows 7

 The Command Prompt window should appear.
-Notice that the default directory is System32 rather than UsersUserName (this confirms that you are using the elevated command prompt).
+Notice that the default directory is System32 rather than Users\UserName (this confirms that you are using the elevated command prompt).